u8sand/Baka-MPlayer/etc/doc/baka-mplayer.md

  2. Under `TRANSLATIONS` (at the bottom of the file), add a new line (all lines except the last must end with a `\`) with the string from before but prepended with `translations/` and appended with `.ts` eg. if it was `baka-mplayer_en`, it becomes `translations/baka-mplayer_en.ts`.
 2. Execute the command: `./make.sh` to compile baka-mplayer and your translation file.
 3. Under `src/translations/` you will now find your lang `.ts` file.
-3. Open the file with qt's lingist and proceed to translate into your language.
+3. Open the file with Qt Linguist and proceed to translate into your language.
 4. Upon completion of the translation, execute `./make.sh` again to compile your translation file.

 If you have a translation please submit it to us so that we can make it available for everyone.